 Jesus talked a lot about right relationship with God (which is great), but so much of Jesus’s life revolved around caring for the most vulnerable and establishing a Kingdom where everyone — actually everyone — is welcome.
 And tragically, throughout history, the Church has instead earned a reputation for excluding people.

 So I remembered a fragment of a song I had written years ago about radical hospitality, and I decided to finish it and add it to the album.

-I especially think of this song as Halifax’s homeless are removed from their temporary shelters and Afghan refugees are looking for a home.
+I especially thought of this song at the time as Halifax’s homeless were removed from their temporary shelters and Afghan refugees were looking for a home.
 When it comes to refugees, the traditional narrative is “We welcomed them into our country,” but I’ve found the reverse: the most extravagant hospitality I’ve experienced has come from refugee neighbours, Syrian friends — many who don’t have a lot extra to give, but still enough to make me their guest.

 Thanks for listening!
 Please consider buying too, as streaming sites hardly pay artists.

 Meet our family